In the ICU, every second matters and so does every line of documentation.

 Neonatal ICU Codes

-- Documentation must highlight weight, gestational age, and medical complexity.
+- Documentation must highlight weight, gestational age, clinical instability, and medical complexity.

 Revenue note: Very low birth weight infants (<4kg) often qualify for modifier 63, which increases reimbursement.